jafernandez01/cndcR/README.md

 ## License
-This data package is distributed under the [CC-BY-4.0 License](https://creativecommons.org/licenses/by-sa/4.0/), see [LICENSE](https://github.com/jafernandez01/cndcR/blob/main/LICENSE.md) for more information.
+This data package is distributed under the [CC-BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/), see [LICENSE](https://github.com/jafernandez01/cndcR/blob/main/LICENSE.md) for more information.